-H. 'Witches Brew' (Couturier 1990) (Photo by Phyllis Cantini) daylilies which eventually became recognized as unusual forms.
-However, only one of her HM recipients is presently qualifies as an historical daylily.
+H. 'Lavender Spider' (Harris-Reinke 1990) (Photo by Debbie Monbeck) Geraldine L. Couturier Geraldine Couturier of Knoxville, Tennessee, became a successful breeder of spiders, as well as other "open form" daylilies which eventually became recognized as unusual forms.
+However, only one of her HM recipients presently qualifies as an historical daylily.
 H. 'Witches Brew' (1990), a 36", 7" brick red with a darker red eyezone and a gold throat and a spider ratio of 4.20:1, won an HM in 1999.
-She is credited with a total of 48 registrations, predominantly in the 1990s and at the beginning of the Twenty-First Century.
-Nita Copenhaver Nita Copenhaver of DeRidder, Louisiana, is credited with 37 cultivars, but most were registered in the post historical period.
-One of her earliest diploids, H. 'Beautiful Edgings'
+She is credited with a total of 48 registrations, predominantly in the 1990s and at the beginning of the 21st century.